robmcvey/cakephp-paypal/README.md

 ### RefundTransaction

-Refund a transction.
+Refund a transaction.
 Transactions can only be refunded up to 60 days after the completion date.

 ```php
 $refund = array(